Shivansh12t/groq-mcp-client-pythonsdk/README.md

     - [A Simple MCP Client Example for Beginners](#a-simple-mcp-client-example-for-beginners)
         - [How to Use](#how-to-use)

-### Prerequisites
+## Prerequisites
 - `uv` package manager (optional but **recommended**)
-- a local or hosted `MCP Server`, in this case i'll use `https://github.com/Shivansh12t/docs-mcp-pythonsdk`
+- a local or hosted `MCP Server`, in this case I'll use `https://github.com/Shivansh12t/docs-mcp-pythonsdk`
 - GROQ API Key (no credit card required) for client
 - SERPER API Key (no credit card required) for server (required if using docs-mcp-server)

 ## Quickstart

 ### Folder Structure
 ```
 project/